mickael-kerjean/filestash-website/pages/install-cloud.md

 We will be assuming you already have an AWS Account.
-If that's not the case, you can either [create an account on your own](https://aws.amazon.com/resources/create-account/) or [reach out to us](/pricing/?modal=enterprise) and we will look after the entire hosting on your behalf.
+If that's not the case, you can either [create an account on your own](https://aws.amazon.com/resources/create-account/) or [reach out to us](/pricing/?modal=enterprise) and we will look after everything on your behalf.

 This guide is split in 3 parts: